matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ##### Construction and sharing of the key bundle

-Alice's client MAY choose not to share any room history (even messages sent when the history visibity setting would allow sharing) if the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`).
+Alice's client MAY choose not to share any room history (even messages sent when the history visibility setting would allow sharing) if the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`).